Using School Attendance Area for SFSP/SSO Sites

 Subject: Using School Attendance Area to Establish Open Summer Food Service Program Feeding Sites

 |Reference: Title 42, United States Code 1761, and USDA Administrative Guidance|

-This Management Bulletin (MB) provides a change that affects Summer Food Service Program (SFSP) and Seamless Summer Feeding Option sponsors that have or wish to establish Open or Closed-enrolled sites in low-income areas.
+This Management Bulletin (MB) provides a change that affects Summer Food Service Program (SFSP) and Seamless Summer Option sponsors that have or wish to establish Open or Closed-enrolled sites in low-income areas.
 The change requires sponsors to use the free and reduced-price meal data from the “attendance area” of the school where the site is located rather than the meal data from the “nearest school.”

 Title 7, Code of Federal Regulations, Section 225.2 defines area eligibility as follows:

 Areas in which poor economic conditions exist means: (a) The local areas from which an open site and restricted open site draw their attendance in which at least 50 percent of the children are eligible for free or reduced-price school meals under the National School Lunch Program and the School Breakfast Program…

 This allowed sponsors to use the school that was nearest to the site to establish Open and Closed-enrolled sites because the site drew their attendance from the area of where the nearest school was located.

 The Healthy Hunger-Free Kids Act of 2010 amends Section 13 of the Richard B. Russell National School Lunch Act by adding greater detail: